Stay safe but stay busy!: An entertainment update

 In Racine, the Racine Art Museum and Wustum Museum are both closed.

-The RAM’s 11th annual International Peeps Art Exhibition has new show dates, May 10 through 24.
+The RAM’s 11th annual International Peeps Art Exhibition has new show dates, Aug.
+13-30.
 This popular annual Peeps show invites the public to submit artworks made with marshmallow Peeps.
 Entry is free and is open to all individuals, families and groups.
-For details and updates, go to www.ramart.org.
+Entries can be dropped off July 11-19 at the museum.
+For details, including size restrictions for Peeps entries, and updates, go to www.ramart.org.

 Wisconsin Photography 2020